En bref

 CVG 5191 Diagnosis and Prognosis of Concrete Infrastructure (3 units)

 Condition assessment of concrete infrastructure using experimental (i.e. visual, non-destructive, microscopic and mechanical) and analytical approaches; Overview of repair and maintenance techniques according to damage type and extent; “Serviceability performance” and “appraisal guides” for aging infrastructure; Design for durability through performance based design (PBD) approaches.
+This course is equivalent to CIVJ 5191 at Carleton University.

 Course Component: Lecture